10 Signs Your Customer Service Probably Sucks

 If your Facebook or Twitter account lights up when you run into a bug or an outage, it could be due to:

-- Your support options are inaccessible (ie: customers can’t reach you through email, so they go to Twitter)
+- Inaccessible support options (ie: customers can’t reach you through email, so they go to Twitter)

-- Your self-service or engagement is lousy – customers are having difficulty finding information on your site
+- Lousy self-service or engagement – customers are having difficulty finding information on your site

-- Your support options are too limited, concentrating issues to one support channel.
+- Limited support options, catching issues at one support channel.

 5. Most of your customers aren’t repeat customers.